harryf/comedy/docs/_shows/20190903_Kontiki_3rd_September_2019.md

 >
 > And Amina, of course, would be very sad to hear of tomatoes getting wasted.
 >
-> Okay, so while you keep that in mind, let's get on with the show.
+> Okay, so why do you keep that in mind?
 >
-> So, yep, as Ahmed said, my name is Harry Fuchs, Harry Fuchs.
+> Let's get on with the show.
 >
+> So, yeah, as I said, my name is Harry Fuchs.
+>
+> Harry Fuchs.
+>
 > And the problem with this name is I have a lot of problems with women, you know.
 >
-> And, you know, I think the problem is that when I get into women, it makes them
+> And I think the problem is that when I get near women, it makes them nervous.
 >
-> nervous.
->
 > And I find that really hard because I think women are fantastic.
 >
 > And by coincidence, women think I'm fantastic, too.
 >
-> And, you know, and sometimes when I think about this, I think this is why it
+> And, you know, sometimes when I think about this, I think this is why it makes
 >
-> makes me nervous.
+> me nervous.
 >
-> And it makes me sad, and I go home after work, and I'm feeling down, and I
+> And it makes me sad and I go home after work and I'm feeling down.
 >
-> think, "What is wrong with me?"
+> What is wrong with me?
 >
-> You know, "What is wrong?"
+> You know, what is wrong?
 >
-> And I think about it.
+> And I think about it and, of course, I find absolutely nothing.
 >
-> And, of course, I find absolutely nothing.
->
 > It's just perfection here.
 >
-> And then I go to bed, and I have a long sleep like a newborn baby.
+> And then I go to bed and I have a long sleep like a newborn baby.
 >
-> And I wake up in the morning, and if I'm still feeling sad, I just go in the
+> And I wake up in the morning and if I'm still feeling sad, I just go in the
 >
 > bathroom.
 >
-> I look at myself in the mirror, and I'm immediately uplifted just to see so
+> I look at myself in the mirror and I'm immediately uplifted just to see so much
 >
-> much perfection.
+> perfection.
 >
-> Oh, hold on a second.
-Wait, I'm getting a call.
+> Hold on a second, wait, I'm getting a call.
 >
 > Oh, hi, Amina.
 >